 The correct wordings of the precautionary statements as they must appear on the label are listed in all languages in Annex III to CLP.
 You can search for each statement in all EU languages in the Multilingual Chemical Terminology database (ECHA-term).

-Further advice and examples on correct labelling are given in the Guidance on labelling and packaging.
+For additional guidance, refer to examples in the labelling and packaging instructions provided for proper labeling.
 For information on the size of the label and the label elements, see Chapter 5.2 of the Guidance.

 Safety data sheet